apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 a set of stateless executable stages.

-Stages in hand, the job executor produces SDK workers for each environment, and configures an ElementManager with the stage information, so it can begin to produce and manage bundles.
+Stages in hand, the job executor produces SDK workers for each environment, and configures an `ElementManager` with the stage information, so it can begin to produce and manage bundles.
 Those bundles are then handed to appropriate workers for processing.

-The ElementManager will produce as many bundles as are ready for execution, WRT necessary restrictions on processing.
+The `ElementManager` will produce as many bundles as are ready for execution, WRT necessary restrictions on processing.
 For example, stateful stages may require that only a single inprogress bundle may operate on a given user key at a time, while aggregations like GroupByKey will only execute when their windowing strategy dictates, and DoFns with side inputs can only execute when all approprate side inputs are ready.

-Architecturally, the ElementManager is only aware of the properties of the fused stages, and not their actual relationships with the Beam Protocol Buffers.
+Architecturally, the `ElementManager` is only aware of the properties of the fused stages, and not their actual relationships with the Beam Protocol Buffers.
-The ElementManager is not aware of individual transforms.
+The `ElementManager` is not aware of individual transforms.

-Interfacing with SDK workers is left to the stateless job executore stages as needed for bundle processing.
+Interfacing with SDK workers is left to the stateless job executor stages as needed for bundle processing.

 ### How are bundles produced?